j-imsa/j-imsa/README.md

 - Iman Salehi @j-imsa
-- Senior software developer with over 7 years of experience in full-stack development and leading product cycles from conception to completion.
+- Senior java developer with over 7 years of experience in full-stack development and leading product cycles from conception to completion.
 Leading a team of 5–15 members through 5+ products launched at a recent experience in a high-growth technology startup.
 - Contact me at cse.isalehi[AT]gmail{DOT}com

 <!---